ericpaulbishop/otf2svg/README.md

 #### `otf2svg.convert(inputOTF, subsetUnicodePointArray = null)`

 Converts an OTF font file to an SVG file, returning a string representation of the raw SVG file.
+All I/O is performed synchronously.

 `inputOTF`: If this is a string, it is interpretted as a file to open and read.
 If this is a Buffer, it is interpretted as binary OTF data.